Florida school shooting timeline

 Israel confirmed the shooter was not a current student at Stoneman Douglas High School.

-In a separate tweet, the sheriff’s office said that SWAT teams were still clearing the school.
+In a separate tweet, the sheriff’s office said SWAT teams were still clearing the school.

 5:39 p.m.